Last updated: Jun. 6, 2021

 While small business owners are passionate about their ideas and want to change the world, they often regret waiting too long to start their business, or come up with a business plan.

 It’s the same with a tax plan.
 It’s never too early to start thinking about tax planning strategies and how to bring down your tax bill.
-Especially while you still have time to make positive changes to your tax situation — well ahead of the filing deadline.
+Especially while you still have time to make positive changes to your tax situation.

-Below are some top corporate tax planning tips for Canadian small business owners.
+Below are some top tax planning tips for Canadian small business owners.

 Collect receipts for business-related activities